 Some potential ways to enhance your value proposition include:

-- Developing partnerships – As a healthcare provider, you can expand your offerings and patient base by building partnerships with other providers and services.
+Developing partnerships – As a healthcare provider, you can expand your offerings and patient base by building partnerships with other providers (ex. an insurance company) and services.
 This offers the benefit of consolidating care for your patient, making it easier for them to access the care they need.

 Difficulties of Implementing Value Propositions in Healthcare